uriborrajo/HETGEN1000/README.md

 ```
 ./fastp.sh ~/Desktop/Oriol/fastq ~/Desktop/Oriol/clean-fastq
 ```
 Note that if you copy the script directly into a new shell script, you will have to give it permissions so that it can be executed.

-To give permissions to any script:
+To give it these permissions:
 ```
 chmod +x fastp.sh
 ```